meyermt/TheBestTradingSystem/README.md

 ## How to Import this into IntelliJ

 Follow [directions from IntelliJ]https://www.jetbrains.com/help/idea/2017.1/importing-a-gradle-project-or-a-gradle-module.html .
-You should select the option that says "Use customizable Gradle wrapper".
+You should select the option that says "Use Gradle wrapper task configuration".

 ## How to Build and Run Each module